 Every tech recruiter has been in this scenario: You’re looking for that Cloud developer with 5 years of professional experience and excellent knowledge of AWS and preferably a solution architect certification.
 Hours have been spent scanning job boards, candidates are screened based on their resumes and interviews.
 After a good 7 weeks of sourcing, screening and interviews, one candidate is onboarded with the team.
 Unfortunately, the most relevant candidate was not the right candidate.

-Identifying potential candidate, especially for the tech team is great challenge for the tech recruiters especially in 2021.
+Identifying potential candidates, especially for the tech team is a great challenge for tech recruiters, especially in 2021.
 The traditional methods of choosing candidates based on the name of the institutions and brand names are gone.
 The candidates who don’t have the perfect matching skillset on paper but is a most tech-savvy candidate is the need of the hour.

 What’s the problem?